-First, assuming he or she is not self-employed, the best course of action is going to be to sign up for a 401(k), 403(b), or other employer-sponsored retirement plans as quickly as possible.
-Most employers offer some sort of matching money up to a certain limit.
+Many employers offer matching money up to a certain limit.
 It makes sense to take advantage of this.
 For example, if your employer gives a 100% match on the first 3% of salary, and you earn $50,000 per year, that means on the first $1,500 you have withheld from your paycheck and put in your retirement account, your employer will gift you an additional $1,500 in tax-free money that is entirely yours.
 Even if all you do is park it in something like a stable value fund, it's the highest, safest, most immediate return you can earn anywhere in the stock market.
 To leave free matching money on the table is almost always an enormous mistake.

-Next, assuming he or she fell under the income limit eligibility requirements, our investor would probably want to fund a Roth IRA up to the maximum contribution limits permissible.
-That is $5,500 for someone who is younger than 50 years old, and $6,500 for someone who is older than 50 years old ($5,500 base contribution + $1,000 catch-up contribution).
+Next, an investor may want to fund a Roth IRA up to the maximum contribution limit.
+That is $6,000 for someone who is younger than 50 years old and $7,000 for someone who is older than 50 years old.
 If you are married, in most cases, you can each fund your own Roth IRA.

-Once this is completed, you'd probably want to start working on paying off all of your debt.
+Once this is completed, you may want to start working on paying off all of your debt.
 Pay off your credit card debt.
 Wipe out your student loan debt.
-If you want to be extremely conservative, pay off your mortgage, too.
-It isn't that unthinkable.
-In the United States, 1 out of 3 homeowners doesn't owe a penny against their house.
+If you want to, work to pay off your mortgage faster, too.

 After that is done, you'd want to return to your 401(k) and fund the remainder beyond the matching limit you already funded and whatever overall limit you are allowed to take advantage of that year.